BenChenVT/BeSpoked_Bikes/README.md

 2. In the file, run "npm install"(for the first time) in your terminal
 3. run "npm run dev"
 4. Open the local host from terminal in your browser
+5. For the login, you can use username: Bella@gmail.com   and   Password: 000000

 ## Technologies Used